esource-consortium/fhir-clinical-research/CR Core Observation.md

 This FHIR profile sets minimum expectations for the [Observation](http://hl7.org/fhir/observation.html) resource resource to search / fetch laboratory test results associated with a patient on a clinical trial.
 It identifies which core elements, extensions, vocabularies and value sets SHALL be present in the resource when using this profile.

+FHIR servers must ensure that all lab results are associated with a protocol.
+Non protocol specific lab results SHOULD NOT be returned.

 #### Example Usage Scenarios:

-The following are example usage scenarios for the CR Core-Results profile:
+The following are example usage scenarios for the CR Core-Observation profile:

 - Query for lab results belonging to all Patients on a clinical trial